| October

 insect you see will be as fish bait.
 Lots of naturals are fantastic.

-I think those big yellow flightless hoppers best
+I think those big yellow flightless hoppers

-them with a minnow seine in stubbleand weed fields.
+seine them with a minnow seine in stubbleand weed fields.

 One time, many years ago, a Noblesville angler